NASA-PDS/registry-loader/README.md

-# NASA PDS Incubator New Project Template
+# PDS Registry - Common Library
-This repo is a template repo used for creating new NASA PDS Incubator projects.
+This is a Java library utilized by registry components for commons functions for interacting with the registry and elastic search.